 Bananas are sweeter than butter, so you can usually also use less sugar than the recipe requires.
 Additionally, since you're eliminating the fat in the recipe, you should also use half the amount of eggs, or replace whole eggs with egg whites to keep your baked goods tender.

 To keep your cakes and muffins from drying out, reduce your oven temperature by roughly 25 degrees Fahrenheit to preserve moistness.

-Although bananas can be used in a variety of recipes, they are pretty dense and shouldn't be used when you want a light or fluffy baked good, says registered dietitian Linda Michaelis.
+Although bananas can be used in a variety of recipes, they're pretty dense and shouldn't be used when you want light, fluffy baked goods, according to registered dietitian Linda Michaelis.
 Additionally, the flavor typically doesn't pair well with berry flavors or citrus-based recipes.
 Choose a different low-calorie butter replacement, such as applesauce, for a better result in these instances.